bialachado/SDI-Assignment1/README.md

 This project is for educational purposes.

-## Troubleshooting

-**"Initializing..." stays on screen**
-- Check browser console for errors (F12 → Console)
-- Ensure camera access is granted
-- Try refreshing the page
-- Check internet connection for library loading

-**No hand detected (red indicator)**
-- Ensure adequate lighting
-- Check camera is working (test in other apps)
-- Position hand clearly in frame
-- Make sure hand is open enough or closed enough for detection

 **Particles not appearing**
 - Check that hand is detected (green indicator)
 - Try making a fist (Focus mode) which has less strict requirements